rust-lang/rfcs/text/0000-inline-asm.md

 As written this RFC requires architectures to map from Rust constraint specifications to LLVM constraint codes.
 This is in part for better readability on Rust's side and in part for independence of the backend:

 * Register classes are mapped to the appropriate constraint code as per the table above.
-* `imm` operands are formatted and injected directly into the asm string.
+* `const` operands are formatted and injected directly into the asm string.
 * `sym` is mapped to `s` for statics and `X` for functions.
 * a register name `r1` is mapped to `{r1}`
 * additionally mappings for register classes are added as appropriate (cf. [llvm-constraint])